Liberia counts votes in tight presidential election

-MONROVIA Liberia tallied votes on Wednesday in a hotly-contested presidential poll pitting the incumbent, Nobel peace laureate Ellen Johnson-Sirleaf, against former U.N. diplomat Winston Tubman and 14 others.
+MONROVIA Liberia tallied votes on Wednesday in a hotly contested presidential election pitting the incumbent, Nobel peace laureate Ellen Johnson-Sirleaf, against former U.N. diplomat Winston Tubman and 14 others.

-The election in the West African state is a test of its fragile gains since the 1989-2003 civil war that killed nearly a quarter of a million people and, if all goes smoothly, could pave the way for new investment in its mining and energy sectors.
+The election in the West African state is a test of fragile gains since a 1989-2003 civil war that killed around a quarter of a million people and, if all goes smoothly, could pave the way for new investment in its mining and energy sectors.

-"With the polls now closed, the reconciliation, sorting and subsequent counting of ballots has commenced," the National Election Commission said late on Tuesday in a statement.
+"With the polls now closed, the reconciliation, sorting and subsequent counting of ballots has commenced," the National Election Commission said late on Tuesday.
 It said provisional results would be released on Thursday.

+Many expect Tubman and Johnson-Sirleaf -- who received a boost days before the election last week with the Nobel award -- to qualify for a run-off vote against each other on November 11.

-The voting on Tuesday passed peacefully in the capital Monrovia and international observer groups said they had received no reports of trouble elsewhere in the country of 4 million people.
+Voting on Tuesday passed peacefully in the capital Monrovia.
+Observer groups said they had received no reports of trouble elsewhere in the country of four million people, but have expressed concern that the results could be a flashpoint.

-But passions have run high in the contest that some forecast will go to a second-round run-off between Johnson-Sirleaf and Tubman.
-Observers have expressed concern that the results could be a flashpoint for street clashes.
+"We feel fine, the election was peaceful, there were no perturbances," said Boye Morgan, 52, one of a group of men drinking tea and chatting outside a shop on Carey Street, one of the capital's main thoroughfares.

 A dispute over the results of the 2005 election that brought Johnson-Sirleaf to power as Africa's first freely elected female head of state triggered days of rioting.